Awards and Recognition

 - Motoichiro Oghimi Global Courage Award

 This award recognizes those that exhibit the intercultural courage exemplified by Motoichiro Oghimi, one of Hope's first international students.
-It is given to a faculty or academic staff member who exemplifies:
+It is given to a faculty or staff member who exemplifies:

 - Deep engagement with that part of the Hope College mission that calls us to prepare students for leadership and service in a global society